thenu97/aws/boto3/boto3-guide.md

 - Useful to enter into client object from resource
 - We have every required operation via client object.
 This isn't the same for resource object.
 So let's say you started a code with resource object and then realised later on that the operation you wanted to perform isn't avaliable.
 Through Meta, you don't have to start your code from scratch again.

+## Collections
+- Submethods:
+    1. all
+        - gets all the instances
+    2. limit
+        - can limit the amount of instances obtained
+    3. filter
+        - you can filter them based on state, instance-type & etc
+    4. create_tags
+        - creating tags
+    5. monitor
+    6. page_size
+    7. pages
+    8. reboot
+    9. start
+        - starts instances
+    10. stop
+        - stops instances
+    11. terminate
+        - terminates instances
+    12. unmonitor